top of page

 DISTANCE

-This practicum course gives peace & justice students an opportunity to participate in efforts directed at addressing issues related to peace and justice from a variety of angles.
+This fieldwork course gives peace & justice students an opportunity to participate in efforts directed at addressing issues related to peace and justice from a variety of angles.
 Students will identify and coordinate work, co-op, internship, or volunteer opportunities with organizations that are working to address peace and justice issues that may be local and/or global in scope.
 Students will also read about the situation they are engaging themselves in, record reflections during their experience, and submit a final report on key areas of the experience.
-The practicum experience should normally be approximately 80 hours in length to receive 3 credits, with the amount of supplementary coursework adjusted commensurate with the number of hours below or above 80 hours.
+The fieldwork experience should normally be approximately 80 hours in length to receive 3 credits, with the amount of supplementary coursework adjusted commensurate with the number of hours below or above 80 hours.

 PJST 6300